 expects to be invoked within the context of a transaction.
 If there is no transaction a transaction is created for the duration of the invocation.
 This policy guarantees that the target object is always invoked within a transaction.
-See "Automatic Transactions" on page 52below.
+See "Automatic Transactions".

-SERVER\SIDE This policy is used in conjunction with just-in-time transaction creation to optimize the number of network messages in special cases.
-See "Just-In-Time
+SERVER\SIDE This policy is used in conjunction with

-Transaction Creation" on page 53 below.
+Just-in-time transaction creation to optimize the number of network messages in special cases.
+See "Just-In-Time Transaction Creation".